-This guide provides all the information you need to know about artist markers, the history of artist markers, the variations in types, the differences between alcohol markers and other markers, what they are used for, and most importantly, what you should be looking for in your artist’s journey.
+This guide provides all the information you need to know about artist markers, the history of artist markers, the variations in types, the differences between alcohol markers and other types of markers for art, what they are used for, and most importantly, what you should be looking for in your artist’s journey.

 While artist markers as they are known today are a more recent invention, ink has been used as early as 3200 BC by Ancient Egyptians for uses such as writing and drawing.
 As time progressed, and utensils, such as pens, were created to hold the ink and more smoothly apply it onto surfaces, there soon became the need for markers to apply certain quantities of ink more easily.